-application meetings to inform the developer on the benefits of interconnection.
+Objective 16 (continued): Provide and maintain adequate transportation facilities for the City's needs.
+Address vehicular and non-motorized transportation facilities.
+Goal(s) Action Items Lead Priority/ Timeframe Advocac Action Items Timename 71470040 1 A.16.1.
+Educate developers and residents on the benefits of interconnections.
+Utilize preapplication meetings to inform the developer on the benefits of interconnection.
 A.16.2.
-Work with neighboring communities, other agencies, and organizations to plan and build bicycle and pedestrian facilities that connect residential areas with civic, school, worship, park and retail destinations throughout the City including one or more connections across I-96 and with regional destinations in neighboring communities A.16.3.
-Encourage the retrofitting of existing developments and destinations to provide bicycle and 4 pedestrian access and bicycle parking.
+Work with neighboring communities, other agencies, and organizations to plan and build 4 bicycle and pedestrian facilities that connect residential areas with civic, school, worship, park and retail destinations throughout the City including one or more connections across I-96 and with regional destinations in neighboring communities 4 A.16.3.
+Encourage the retrofitting of existing developments and destinations to provide bicycle and pedestrian access and bicycle parking.
 A.16.4.
-Where practical, encourage the Road Commission for Oakland County and the Michigan Department of Transportation to incorporate bicycle and pedestrian facilities in all major road A.16.5.
-Implement a trail or route naming program to help obtain funds for the construction and maintenance of bicycle and pedestrian facilities.
+Where practical, encourage the Road Commission for Oakland County and the Michigan 4 Department of Transportation to incorporate bicycle and pedestrian facilities in all major road projects.
+4 A.16.5.
+Implement a trail or route naming program to help obtain funds for the construction and 4 maintenance of bicycle and pedestrian facilities.
 A.16.6.
-Promote and organize various types of bicycle and pedestrian events.
-A.16.7.
-Work with regional governments and entities to develop regional transportation plans that include a rapid transit connection in or near Novi, particularly along Grand River Avenue and the I-275 corridor to Detroit Metropolitan Airport A.16.8.
+Promote and organize various types of bicycle and pedestrian events. • A.16.7.
+Work with regional governments and entities to develop regional transportation plans 4 that include a rapid transit connection in or near Novi, particularly along Grand River Avenue and the I-275 corridor to Detroit Metropolitan Airport 4 A.16.8.
 Outreach with local businesses to develop strategies to maximize the potential benefits of a regional rapid transit hub.
-A.16.9.
+4 A.16.9.
 Mitigate traffic and transportation issues by providing for alternative modes for intracity and inter-city travel and commuting.
-Other Action Items O.16.1.
-Take advantage of opportunities that are available for interconnecting existing and future residential neighborhoods.
-O.16.2.
+Other Ac tion Items 4 O.16.1.
+Take advantage of opportunities that are available for interconnecting existing and future 4 residential neighborhoods.
+4 O.16.2.
 Plan and build recreational trail facilities that can accommodate bicycles and pedestrians.
-0.16.3.
+4 O.16.3.
 Provide recreation trails within all new parks and connect all new parks with recreation trails to the City's pathway and sidewalk system.
-0.16.4.
+O.16.4.
 Plan and build way-finding signage for bicycle and pedestrian routes.
-O.16.5.
+4 4 O.16.5.
 Retrofit existing publicly-owned bicycle and pedestrian facilities to current national safety standards when feasible.
-O.16.6.
-Review, update and develop maintenance requirements for public and private bicycle and pedestrian facilities through the use of maintenance standards and ordinances.
-O.16.7.
-Implement and adopt a trail type program to help maintain City bicycle and pedestrian 0.16.8.
-Actively pursue public and private grants to plan, build and/or rebuild bicycle and pedestrian facilities.
-O.16.9.
+4 O.16.6.
+Review, update and develop maintenance requirements for public and private bicycle and - pedestrian facilities through the use of maintenance standards and ordinances.
+4 O.16.7.
+Implement and adopt a trail type program to help maintain City bicycle and pedestrian facilities.
+4 O.16.8.
+Actively pursue public and private grants to plan, build and/or rebuild bicycle and - pedestrian facilities.
+4 O.16.9.
 Continue to complete sidewalk and pathway gaps throughout the City and accelerate the rate of completion if funding permits.
-0.16.10.
+4 O.16.10.
 Incorporate pathways into plans for road improvements.
-O.16.11.
-Implement objectives from Thoroughfare Master Plan and Non-Motorized Master O.16.12.
+4 O.16.11.
+Implement objectives from Thoroughfare Master Plan and Non-Motorized Master 4 Plan.
+O.16.12.
 Encourage "safe routes to school" programming and investigate grant opportunities.
+4 O.10.12.
+Lincourage sale routes to scrioor programming and investigate grant opportunities.